googleprojectzero/functionsimsearch/README.md

 cd ../..
 make
 ```
 This should build the relevant executables to try.
+On Debian stretch and later,
+you may have to add '-fPIC' into the pe-parse CMakeLists.txt to make sure your
+generated library supports being relocated.

 ## Running the tests